 The Center for China Studies has established an account with the Buffalo State College Foundation to receive donations that will provide scholarships to students from our three exchange universities in China who wish to study at Buffalo State.
 As you may know, without financial support from the host institution it is nearly impossible for Chinese students to secure visas to come to the United States.
-Thus, an end-of-the-year contribution will assist in assuring the inward flow of exchangees from China.
+Thus, an endof-the-year contribution will assist in assuring

+Center for China Studies, Buffalo State College, State University of New York, 1300 Elmwood Avenue, Buffalo, NY, 14222 Telephone: 716-878-6328 Page4 Fax:716-878-4009 the inward flow of exchangees from China.
 If you would like to contribute to the scholarship fund, please make your check payable to the Buffalo State College Foundation, write "Center for China Studies" in the note section of the check, and forward it to Cleveland Hall 319.